-"The current industry best practices for bolt safety, such as measuring torque in a load cell, are reliable enough in the absence of another technology," says Bunai.
+"The current industry best practices for bolt safety such as measuring torque in a load cell, are reliable enough in the absence of another technology," Bunai said.
+"But an even better solution with more accuracy would be to directly measure the tension developed in the actual bolted joint."

-An even better solution with more accuracy would be to directly measure the tension developed in the actual bolted joint, explains Bunai.
-This kind of direct tension measurement is available using SmartBolts, developed by Stress Indicators Incorporated.
+This kind of direct tension measurement is available using SmartBolts[®], that have been developed by Stress Indicators Incorporated, Gaithersburg, MD, USA.
 The patented visual indicator on the head of each SmartBolt, when compared with the verification guide, shows exactly how much tension has been created in the tightened bolt, based on how much the bolt has been stretched.